 As a Church in Wales Voluntary Aided School, the admissions committee established by the governing body of the School is responsible for the admission of pupils.
-A parental preference form for nursery and primary school admission will be available on line (preferred method of application) on www.flintshire.gov.uk/schooladmissions or by contacting the Admissions Team (admissions.gov.uk; 01352 704068/704073).
-Forms will be available according to the admissions timetable as set out in the Flintshire County Council Admissions Guide.
+A parental preference form for nursery and primary school admission will be available on line (preferred method of application) on www.flintshire.gov.uk/schooladmissions or by contacting the Admissions Team (admissions.gov.uk/schooladmissions or by contacting the Admissions Team (admissions.gov.uk/schooladmissions will be available according to the admissions timetable as set out in the Flintshire County Council Admissions Guide.